Female trainee agents allege discrimination at FBI academy in lawsuit

 Breaking News Emails

-WASHINGTON — Sixteen women who trained to become FBI agents and analysts have come forward in a proposed class action lawsuit filed Wednesday accusing the bureau of gender discrimination in how it trains and graduates new agents.
+WASHINGTON — Sixteen women who trained to become FBI agents and analysts have come forward in a lawsuit filed Wednesday accusing the bureau of gender discrimination in how it trains and evaluates female candidates.

 The women, seven of whom still work at the FBI, detail incidents where they say they were punished for behavior their male counterparts got away with.
 They also describe what they say is a male-biased review process, and even overt sexual harassment.